brightsign/node.js-starter-project/README.md

 ## Deploying a Node.js Aerver Application with BrightAuthor:connected
 ### Create your Node.js Application
 1. Clone the project or download [ZIP](http://www.github.com/brightsign/node.js-starter-project/archive/master.zip), and then unzip *node.js-starter-project-master.zip*.
 2. If you have not run npm previously, run **npm init** in your terminal to initialize the install.
-If you wish, you can import other modules for additional functionality with **npm  install** .
+If you wish, you can import other modules with **npm  install** for additional functionality.
 3. Import the node modules you will need your application to function and write your JavaScript code (in this example, the node modules are all included in express and the JavaScript is in index.js).
 From the *Downloads* folder, run:
 ```
 npm install --save express